mlanza/solomode/docs/creators-guide.md

 Honorable mentions go to submissions played 5 or 10 times.
 These will, respectively, appear on a nickel or a dime list.

 ## Line Up
-Shortly after **Registration** ends, the line up of solo modes in each category will be confirmed.
-The "line up" is just another way of saying "the competing solo mode submissions."
+Shortly after **Registration** ends, the line up of solo modes will be confirmed.
+The "line up" is just a shorter way of saying "the confirmed solo mode submissions."
+Each submission will race against all other submissions in its category.

 ## What You Do
 Over the course of the contest you